Sega Master System Architecture

 Memory architecture of the VDP.

-Next to the VDP is connected 16 KB of VRAM which only the VDP can access using a 16-bit data bus (Sega modified the original design to access two memory chips with 8-bit buses at the same time [5]).
-If you look at the motherboard picture again, you’ll notice that both RAM and VRAM chips are roughly the same, except that VRAM uses the chip model ending in ‘20’ which has lower latency [6].
+Connected to the VDP are 16 KB of VRAM, which only the VDP can access using a 16-bit data bus (Sega modified the original design to access two memory chips with 8-bit buses simultaneously [5]).
+If you look at the motherboard picture again, you’ll notice that both RAM and VRAM chips are roughly the same, except that VRAM uses the chip model ending in ‘20’, which offer lower latency [6].

-In the case of the Master System, VRAM houses everything the VDP will require for rendering (except Colour RAM).
-The CPU fills VRAM by writing to specific VDP registers, which will in turn forward the values to VRAM.
-Since the VDP is accessed using I/O ports, the CPU must use IN and OUT instructions.
+For the Master System, VRAM houses everything the VDP requires for rendering (except Colour RAM).
+The CPU fills VRAM by writing to specific VDP registers, which in turn forward the values to VRAM.
+Since the VDP is accessed through I/O ports, the CPU must use IN and OUT instructions.

 Constructing the frame

-The VDP renders frames with a resolution of up to 256x192 pixels, further revisions added support for 256x224 px and 256x240 px, however, to maintain compatibility with all models, developers held on to the standard resolution.
-This chip has the same modus operandi as Nintendo’s PPU, in other words, graphics are rendered on the spot.
+The VDP renders frames with a resolution of up to 256x192 pixels.
+Later revisions added support for 256x224 px and 256x240 px.
+However, to maintain compatibility with all models, developers adhered to the standard resolution.
+This chip has the same modus operandi as Nintendo’s PPU; in other words, graphics are rendered on the spot.

-On the other side, the VDP has four different modes of operation which will alter the characteristics of the frame (colour depth and resolution):
+Furthermore, the VDP has four different modes of operation.
+These alter the characteristics of the frame (colour depth and resolution):

-Now let’s see how a frame is drawn step by step, for this, I’ll borrow Sonic The Hedgehog’s assets.
-Also, to make explanations easier, I’m going to focus on the standard memory layout that Sega suggests for organising the graphics content (just remember that the VDP is very flexible with this, so games are allowed to optimise it).
+Let us now examine how a frame is drawn step by step.
+For this, I’ll borrow Sonic The Hedgehog’s assets.
+Also, to make explanations easier, this analysis will focus on the standard memory layout that Sega suggests for organising the graphics content (just remember that the VDP is very flexible, allowing games to optimise the layout).

 Tiles